Economics and Management

 What’s the work like?

-For first-year E&M, each week we write a 1200-word Management essay, complete a Financial Management tutorial sheet and several Economic problems.
+For the first-year of Economics and Management, each week we write a 1200-word Management essay, complete a Financial Management tutorial sheet and several Economic problems.
 The Management essay is usually based on a long reading list (though you don’t have to read all the materials in it).
 Finance and Economics are usually Maths-based, though I find the Maths fairly manageable.

 What do you do when you’re not working?